How to Raise Your Authentic Voice And Be Unapologetically You Online And IRL

-Let’s face it- as women, we find ourselves saying “sorry” about a hundred times a day.
+Let’s face it, we often find ourselves saying “sorry” several times a day.
 Have you ever apologized when someone else accidentally bumped into you?
 There are many reasons for this bizarre phenomenon, and trying to get through each one would be a lot to unpack.
 To put it simply, we’ve been conditioned to be overly apologetic from day one.
 Society is just formatted that way.

 However, that doesn’t mean that you should filter yourself in certain situations out of fear.
 For example, on your business’s social media platforms, it’s important to speak in a voice that seems authentic for you.
 Audiences these days value authenticity and voices that they can relate to.
 All kinds of brands use humor and relatability to reach their customers.

 One example that really comes to mind are brands on their Twitter accounts.
 Restaurant chains’ social media interns in particular have a lot of fun with each other!
 Wendy’s and McDonald’s have literal and figurative beef.
 It’s fun to watch the silly exchanges and disses that they toss at each other.

 Like this gem: